jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 # Lecture 04 - Spark

 The exercises for this lecture are about Apache Spark.
 Apache Spark is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning, and graph processing.
 It can be used to process large amounts of data in parallel on a cluster of computers.
 Apache Spark is built to work on top of the Hadoop ecosystem and can be used to process data stored in HDFS, S3, or other storage systems.
-Spark can be used to process data in batch or in real-time using Spark Streaming.

 Please open issues [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if you encounter unclear information or experience bugs in our examples!